mighdoll/wgsl-linker/README.md

 * Static typechecking is possible with some effort (typically by manualy adding placeholder declarations inside an `#if typecheck` clause).
-  But extending `wgsl-analyzer` to typecheck imports would be much better.
+  But extending `wgsl-analyzer` or `vscode-wgsl` to typecheck imports would be much better.

 * wgsl global variables, aliases, and wgsl directives from outside the main module are not linked in to the final result.